-The ambient temperature influences the “choice behaviour” of the consumer.
-Warm or cool temperatures influence the sense of social connectedness, which transfers to the importance consumers attach to the opinion of other consumers.
-Hence, it is best to create a warm context in order to facilitate the social behaviour of consumers.
-For instance, consumers tend to take the opinion of others as the reference point for their own product preferences in warm temperatures (as opposed to cold temperatures).
+The ambient temperature influences the “choice behavior” of customers.
+Warm or cool temperatures impact the feeling of social connectedness in turn affecting the importance customers attach to the opinion of other customers.
+By creating a warm environment, you can facilitate this mutual social behavior.
+Indeed, customers tend to take the opinion of others as the reference point for their own product preferences in warm temperatures (as opposed to cold ones).

 Guidelines from scientific research